Fruiticecake/Faster/README.md

 }
 ```

-You need to set bundle JavaScript file paths in `entries` variable.
+You need to set bundle JavaScript file paths in `entries`.

 ## Linter